Crossbones (character): Fictional character biography

 During the "Fear Itself" storyline, Crossbones was constantly harassed while he was behind bars, because he was both a former Thunderbolt member and a Neo-Nazi.
 Shortly after when he was being beaten up by more thugs, Juggernaut unintentionally causes a break out in the prison facility called the Raft.
 Man Mountain Mario (the cousin of Man Mountain Marko) helps defend Crossbones from the thugs.
 While the two of them were trying to escape, Mario told Crossbones about his grandma who helps criminals leave the border.
 Crossbones manages to escape and returns the favor by killing Mario to help with his escape.
 He confronts some of the former Avengers Initiative members in New Jersey after he escapes the Raft.
 He fights Gravity, Frog-Man, Geiger, Scarlet Spiders, and Firestar.
 When he's surrounded, he tosses a grenade at Gravity but Geiger catches it and is seriously injured, creating an easy distraction for him to escape.

 During the "Ends of the Earth" storyline, Crossbones was seen in one of Doctor Octopus' facilities.
 Sabra fights past some Octobots until Crossbones shoots Sabra.

+Crossbones was among the villains that were contracted by the Assassins Guild to target Elektra's allies.

-Crossbones later appears as a member of HYDRA who are planning to spread poisonous blood extracted from an Inhuman boy named Lucas.
+Crossbones later appears as a member of Hydra who are planning to spread poisonous blood extracted from an Inhuman boy named Lucas.
 He fights Sam Wilson as the new Captain America on Bagalia.
 Just as he was about to kill Wilson, he is defeated by Misty Knight who was undercover at that moment.
-He is later defeated by Wilson when he attacks a HYDRA base located on Florida.
+He is later defeated by Wilson when he attacks a Hydra base located on Florida.

 During the "Avengers: Standoff!" storyline, Crossbones was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
 When Steve Rogers was at the Pleasant Hill Bowling Alley trying to reason with Kobik, Crossbones attacks Rogers.
-Before Crossbones can kill Rogers, Kobik's powers de-age Rogers back to physical prime, which allows the Captain to defeat Crossbones.
-In the aftermath of the events at Pleasant Hill, Crossbones founds a new version of HYDRA with the Red Skull and Sin.
+Before Crossbones can kill Rogers, Kobik's powers de-age Rogers to his physical prime, which allows him to defeat Crossbones.
+In the aftermath of the events at Pleasant Hill, Crossbones founds a new version of Hydra with the Red Skull and Sin.

 During the "Secret Empire" storyline, Crossbones appears as a member of the Army of Evil and took part in the attack on Manhattan in retaliation for what happened at Pleasant Hill.
 Crossbones and Sin are shown to be in charge of a super-prison that was established by Hydra.
 Their super-prison was raided by the Underground in their mission to free their captive friends.

+Crossbones was among the villains contracted by Assassins Guild member Bella Donna to target Deadpool.

-During the "Devil's Reign" storyline, Crossbones appears as a member of Mayor Wilson Fisk's incarnation of the Thunderbolts at the time when Mayor Fisk passed a law that forbids superhero activity.
-He leads the NYPD into raiding Rand Corporation to arrest Danny Rand.
-As he didn't have his "iron fist" ability, Danny held his own against Crossbones and the NYPD operatives with him before they defeated him.
+During the "Devil's Reign" storyline, Crossbones appears as a member of Mayor Wilson Fisk's Thunderbolts.